Indigenous Healing for Addiction and Mental Health Recovery

 Holistic Approach

-Traditional practices often address multiple aspects of well-being, including physical, emotional, and spiritual health, leading to a more comprehensive recovery process.
+Traditional practices often address multiple aspects of well-being, including physical, emotional, and spiritual health, leading to a more comprehensive and inclusive recovery process.

 Stigma Reduction

-Incorporating cultural practices can help reduce the stigma associated with addiction by framing it within a broader cultural and historical context.
+By incorporating cultural practices into addiction and mental health recovery, we can reduce stigma by framing healing within a broader cultural and historical context.

 By integrating Indigenous traditional cultural practices into addiction recovery programs, individuals can benefit from a more inclusive and effective approach to healing.
-Here at Thundermaker we offer a variety of different cultural programs that will be implemented into our treatment programs.
+Here at Thundermaker, we offer cultural programs specific to the relative in our care, ensuring their treatment plans match their preferred cultural and personal healing journey.